-An intensely lemony pudding that magically separates into two delicious layers – one cake, one sauce.
-Make it with only 5 main ingredients!
+An intensely flavoured lemon pudding that magically separates into two delicious layers – one cake, one sauce.
+Make it with only 5 main ingredients – no eggs needed!

 Since we moved to Australia just over a month ago, I’ve had lemons coming out of my ears.
 Both sisters-in-law gave me a bag of them fresh from the garden.
 If they hadn’t, I could have picked up a bag from a neighour.
 It’s not uncommon here to see bags of lemons sitting on driveways with a sign in front: ‘Free lemons’.